Which AOW pension rate applies in your situation?

 • You are not married

-• You each have your own home (whether rented or owner-occupied) or rented sheltered accommodation or communal housing, or accommodation based on usufruct or real right of occupation
+• You each have your own home (rented or owner-occupied), rented sheltered accommodation, communal housing, or accommodation based on usufruct or a real right of occupation

 • you are both registered with the municipality as living at your own address